minoa-lang/reference/src/expressions/return-expressions.md

 ### 9.24.1.
 Return in generator functions [↵](#return-expressions)

 In addition to the regular use of a return, it also has a special meaning in a generator function.
-Unlike a [`yield` expression](./yield-expressions.md), which allows the async function to generate more values, `return` fully terminates the function.
+Unlike a [`yield` expression], which allows the async function to generate more values, `return` fully terminates the function.

+[`yield` expression]: ./yield-expressions.md